-I expected this book to be at least as gloomy as 1984, but to my great surprise it was even gloomier.
+I expected this book to be at least as gloomy as 1984, but to my great surprise, it was even gloomier.
 The atmosphere of the Trial has a unique character.
 It absorbs you totally, and every time you pick up the book, once again, you find yourself in this murky world without answers to the most basic questions.
-Trial tells the story of Joseph K, who’s accused by a mysterious court.
+The trial tells the story of Joseph K., who’s accused by a mysterious court.
 Accused of what?
 This, my friend, is not so easy to find out.

 Stanislaw Lem – Solaris

 This is a classic science fiction book.
-Unlike many modern science fiction novels (full of monsters, super powers, exotic lands, and stupid bullshit) it makes you think about the future of the humankind and the mysteries of the cosmos.
-Kris Kelvin arrives at the Solaris space station to support other researchers on a mission to discover the secrets of Solaris – a grand oceanic planet which seems to have a consciousness of its own.
-The whole novel is absolutely creepy and definitely ahead of its time (it was first published in Polish in 1961).
+Unlike many modern science fiction novels (full of monsters, superpowers, exotic lands, and stupid bullshit) it makes you think about the future of humankind and the mysteries of the cosmos.
+Kris Kelvin arrives at the Solaris space station to support other researchers on a mission to discover the secrets of Solaris – a grand oceanic planet that seems to have a consciousness of its own.
+The whole novel is absolutely creepy and ahead of its time (it was first published in Polish in 1961).

 Charles Bukowski – Women: A Novel

 After the meeting with Henry Chinaski (the stylized Bukowski), your life will never be the same.
 I remember seeing this book for the first time in The Strand Bookstore in NYC.
-It looked interesting but it costed eight bucks (way too much for me at that time) so I picked a $3,99 copy of Wuthering Heights instead.
-If Victorian England was appalled by cruelty and immorality of Emily Bronte’s novel, then I would be happy to know their opinion of Chinaski’s drunken revelries, and sexual exploits.
-After finally reading “Women” years later in Madrid I can highly recommend because it shows a totally new way of life – at least for me.
-Maybe you shouldn’t emulate it, but you can definitely learn from it.
+It looked interesting but it cost eight bucks (way too much for me at that time) so I picked a $3,99 copy of Wuthering Heights instead.
+If Victorian England was appalled by the cruelty and immorality of Emily Bronte’s novel, then I would be happy to know their opinion of Chinaski’s drunken revelries and sexual exploits.
+After finally reading “Women” years later in Madrid I can highly recommend it because it shows a new way of life – at least for me.
+Maybe you shouldn’t emulate it, but you can learn from it.

 Graham Greene – The End of The Affair (read by Colin Firth)